Phenomenological Aspects of Lee-Wick QED: Review of Lee-Wick QED

-where $M_Q'=iM_Q$.
 This is the Lagrangian that will be used to perform loop calculations.
-As we can see, this Lagrangian lacks any higher derivatives and is completely local, however, it has two extra fermionic (LW) fields.
+As we can see, this Lagrangian lacks any higher derivatives, however, it has two extra fermionic (LW) fields.
 This will make our computation much easier.
 The Feynman rules can be easily extracted from eq. (\ref{eq:QED_Lag_LW_final}).
 We provide them explicitly in the Appendix.